 ♥ Soak up the festive spirit while you shop at The Pantiles Christmas Market every weekend in December.
 From 10am to 4pm, enjoy stalls selling unique local food, drink, seasonal goodies, bread, clothing, art, craft and vintage.
 Warm up in one the many cafes, restaurants and pubs in the picturesque part of town adorned with twinkling lights.

-♥ The children can make their own chocolates to give as gifts or enjoy over the festive period, at Temper Temper Chocolate workshop on Wednesday 23rd December.
+♥ The children can make their own chocolates to give as gifts or enjoy over the festive period, at Temper Temper Chocolate workshop on Monday 21st and Wednesday 23rd December.

 ♥ Christmas lights and a winter walk?
 There are always some cheerful Christmas lights to see at homes around Tunbridge Wells.
 We will update our ‘Where to find the best Christmas lights around Tunbridge Wells’ blog post when we know more.
 Why not combine it with a winter walk to a cosy pub or to a local cafe for a hot chocolate?